graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

 A field subselection is not allowed on leaf fields.
-A leaf field is any field with a scalar or enum result type.
+A leaf field is any field with a scalar or enum unwrapped type.

 The following is valid.